 Why did Karl Marx write, in late 1861 and for a German readership, that "as is clear, the whole movement was and is based on the slave question.
 Not in the sense of whether the slaves within the existing slave states should be directly emancipated or not, but whether the twenty million free Americans of the North should subordinate themselves any longer to an oligarchy of 300,000 slave-holders; whether the vast territories of the Republic should become the nurseries of free states or of slavery; finally, whether the foreign policy of the Union should take the armed propaganda of slavery as its device throughout Mexico, Central and South America."

-Why did famous Confederate Navy captain Raphael Semmes explain "the true issue of the war" to the governor of Martinique as "an abolition crusade against our slave property"; why did he tell a Brazilian politician that "this war was in fact a war as much in behalf of Brazil as ourselves; that we were fighting the first battle in favor of slavery, and that if we were beaten in this contest, Brazil would be the next one to be assailed by Yankee and English propagandists" (McPherson, War on the Waters, page 22).
+Why did famous Confederate Navy captain Raphael Semmes explain "the true issue of the war" to the governor of Martinique as "an abolition crusade against our slave property".
+And why did he tell a Brazilian politician that "this war was in fact a war as much in behalf of Brazil as ourselves; that we were fighting the first battle in favor of slavery, and that if we were beaten in this contest, Brazil would be the next one to be assailed by Yankee and English propagandists" (McPherson, War on the Waters, page 22).

 Why do the declarations of causes of secession for just the five states of Georgia, Mississippi, South Carolina, Texas, and Virginia mention 'slave' or 'slavery' 83 times?